Has it really been almost a year since I had my medical school interviews?

 I attended three interviews last January/February- two of which were panel (Imperial and Queen Mary/Barts), and one MMI (Newcastle).
 This is where I sheepishly admit that I personally found the Barts one most enjoyable (promise I’m not a traitor); whereas the Newcastle one was half a disaster- MMI was not my friend!

 It is always a very humbling experience being the student panel member at interviews for the MBBS 6 year Medicine course here at Imperial.
 Candidates come from a range of backgrounds with really interesting and unique passions and skills.
 I was lucky enough to sit on the panel again this Tuesday and had such a great day!

 Behind the scenes a lot of work is done to ensure that the day runs as smoothly as possible.
 I was called in a bit earlier than my afternoon slot so that I could run some tours for the candidates.
-Even though it was a chilly December afternoon it was such a buzz to take keen students and their worried parents around the campus.

 For anyone reading these blogs who has or hopes to get an Imperial interview, I thought I’d share my experience.
 Mine was obviously for Physics, so I’m not sure how relevant it will be to other subjects, but hopefully hearing about someone else’s experience will help to put your mind a little bit at rest!

 In the build-up to it, my Imperial interview seemed like it was going to be the worst, most terrifying thing—ever.
 It was the first interview I was invited to, and though my school had promised me that they would try and find someone to practice with, I was called before they had a chance, so my preparation consisted of stressing and searching the internet for tips.